What's Included in the Price

 How We Calculate

 Estimates are based on surveyed trade rates for licensed tilers in the Melbourne metro area.
 All prices include GST.
-Figures cover the splashback tiling itself.
-Benchtop installation, electrical work, and full kitchen renovations are separate costs.
+Figures cover the splashback tiling itself, including tiles, adhesive, grout, and installation labour.
+Benchtop installation, plumbing, electrical work, and full kitchen renovations are separate costs.